-Courses and Credit: Frequently Asked Questions
+Courses and Credit: FAQS

 Common questions and answers regarding credit and course planning for study abroad can be found below.
 For questions regarding academic policies, like credit/no credit and dropping a class, please see our Academic Policies page.

 Common Questions and Answers

 With careful planning, most students can study abroad for a semester and still graduate on time.
 Students should plan to take courses required for their degree.
 These may include classes for your major, your minor, your KU Core credits, and/or other classes required for graduation.

 Faculty-led program courses can be found in our Program Database.

 For enrollment at foreign institutions, you can find lists of classes that are have already been pre-approved and these lists using the course equivalency database.

 You can also look for courses using our partner institutions' course catalogs (links to these are available under the "Academics" or "Further Reading" sections of the program page), or a peer advisor in the Study Abroad Info Center can help you find available courses.

 All faculty-led program programs include KU classes.
 You will not need to obtain course approvals for these courses.

 For programs at foreign institutions or approved non-KU programs, you will need to get your courses approved for KU equivalent courses.
 For detailed instructions, please see the Credit Approval for Study Abroad page.